yousef50300/docs/README.md

     composer install

-Generate a new JWT authentication secret key

-    php artisan jwt:secret  (**This will update your .env file with something like JWT_SECRET=foobar**)
+Generate a new JWT authentication secret key (**This will update your .env file with something like JWT_SECRET=foobar**)

+    php artisan jwt:secret

 Run the database migrations (**Set the database connection in .env before migrating**)

     php artisan migrate

+Run the documentation generate

+    php artisan swagger-lume:generate

+You can now access the docs at http://localhost:8000/api/documentation

 Start the local development server

     php localhost:8000 -t public/